ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### ServerUpdate {#pp-srv-cfg-update}

-The `ServerUpdate` struct contains the public information related to a new `ServerConfig` message from a server.
+The `ServerUpdate` struct contains the public information related to a new `ServerConfig` message received from a server.
 This is sent either directly to clients, or indirectly via an update process.

 ~~~
 struct {